zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW-Cloud_AWS.md

 - [TEST-CORS](https://www.test-cors.org/)

 # AWS踩坑树
+- AWS Elastic Beanstalk
+  - `Cannot setup CodeCommit because there is no Source Control setup, continuing with initialization`
 - AWS IAM
   - _best-practices
     - How do you manage AWS Lambda and AWS IAM roles